 Selling, general and administrative expenses consist principally of compensation and related personnel costs, marketing and selling expenses, professional fees and facility costs not otherwise included in cost of goods sold or research and development expenses.
-Our selling and marketing costs have increased significantly as we continue our marketing and selling efforts for Gvoke PFS in the United States and the commercial launch of Gvoke HypoPen in the United States which began in July 2020.
-We expect to continue to incur significant marketing and selling expenses in the near term.
+Our selling and marketing costs have increased significantly as we continue our marketing and selling efforts for Gvoke in the United States.
+We expect to continue to incur significant marketing and selling expenses in the near term related to the commercialization of Gvoke in the United States.

-As a public reporting company, we have incurred greater expenses, including increased payroll, legal and compliance, accounting, insurance and investor relations costs.
+As a public reporting company, we have incurred greater expenses, including increased payroll, legal and compliance, accounting, insurance, and investor relations costs.
 We expect some of these costs to continue to increase in conjunction with our anticipated growth as a public reporting company.